 A timing attack in SVG rendering in Google Chrome prior to 60.0.3112.78 for Linux, Windows, and Mac allowed a remote attacker to extract pixel values from a cross-origin page being iframe'd via a crafted HTML page.

-In telephony service, there is a missing permission check.
-This could lead to local information disclosure with no additional execution privileges needed.
+In onServiceDisconnected of KeyguardServiceDelegate.java, there is a possible partial bypass of app pinning allowing limited interaction with other apps without knowing the LSKF due to a missing permission check.
+This could lead to local information disclosure where the extent of interaction and impact is app-dependent with no additional execution privileges needed.
+User interaction is not needed for exploitation.